theambidextrousboy/evrythng-java-sdk/README.md

 You should now find a '.jar' file in the 'target/' directory.

-## Using the wrapper
+### Using the wrapper in your project

-To use the wrapper, just import the generated '.jar' file located in the 'target/' directory.
+To use the wrapper, just add the generated '.jar' file located in the 'target/' directory to your Java project.

+# Extending the wrapper in Netbeans 6.8+

+Simply open the project by selecting its root folder.
+The Netbeans Maven plugin does the rest for you!

+# Extending the wrapper in Eclipse

+Simply import the project as a new Maven project (requires `m2eclipse` plugin, see <http://m2eclipse.sonatype.org/>).

 ## Running unit tests